Swiss Green Party launches ‘solar initiative’

-The Greens want to cover all of the country’s current electricity needs with solar power – and have started to collect signatures for a corresponding initiative.
+The Greens want to cover all the country’s current electricity needs with solar power – and have started to collect signatures for a corresponding initiative.

 This content was published on